AndyRoush/portfolio/README.md

-# portfolio
+# Portfolio
-This will be my newest iteration of my portfolio
+Hello!
+This is my current, most up to date portfolio.
+Please feel free to take a look :)